dbljump/api-docs-slate/source/includes/articles/people/_update.md

 ### Request attributes

+Note that the `display_title` attribute can only be directly set when updating (not creating) a record.

 Attribute | Type | Req'd? | Description
 --------- | ---- | ------ | -----------
 display_title | string | Y | 1-250 characters.